samtalks/how-tos/2-wordpress-settings.md

   * Add the Mailchimp signup form widget and name it something like "Join our Newsletter"

-  #### Primary widget
-  * Add the Mailchimp signup form widget and name it something like "Join our Newsletter"

 #### Appearance (Menus)
 * Create a new menu and name it something like "Main".
 On **Menu settings** at the bottom, add it to the Theme locations **Primary** and **Save** it.